 Weaknesses: End-to-end encryption is only available for one-on-one “secret chats,” leaving regular chats encrypted only in transit.
 Telegram also has a smaller global reach compared to WhatsApp.

-Market position: As of early 2025, Telegram surpassed 1 billion monthly active users (MAUs), with particularly strong adoption in Eastern Europe, the Middle East, and among global tech communities.
+Market position: As of early 2026, Telegram reports over 1.1 billion monthly active users (MAUs), with particularly strong adoption in Eastern Europe, the Middle East, and among global tech communities.

 Recent moves: Telegram has launched a paid Premium tier, offering additional features such as faster downloads and larger file limits.
 It is also experimenting with decentralized identity systems and integrating crypto wallets, signaling a strategic push into Web3 ecosystems.